 Home Depot, Costco

-Walgreen employees aren’t required to accept wages on the cards, Jim Graham, a spokesman for the Deerfield, Illinois-based company, said in an e-mail.
+Walgreen employees aren’t required to accept wages on the payroll cards, Jim Graham, a spokesman for the Deerfield, Illinois-based company, said in an e-mail.
 The company negotiated agreements with ATM providers in its stores to accept Walgreen pay cards without withdrawal fees, he said.

 New York law requires employees to give advance written consent for payment of wages by payroll cards.
 A company can’t make using a card a condition of employment, Schneiderman’s office said.